lucasbasquerotto/react-masked-input/README.md

 The hook [useRefMask](src/hooks/use-ref-mask.ts) wraps the generic [useMask](src/hooks/use-mask.ts) hook and was created to allow the use of the component `ref` even if an external `ref` is received without having to add boilerplate to handle this case.

-You can see the [useWebMask hook](src/hooks/use-web-mask.ts) provided by this package as a reference.
+You can see the [useWebMask](src/hooks/use-web-mask.ts) and [useNativeMask](src/hooks/use-native-mask.ts) hooks provided by this package as a reference.

 ### Currency mask